 REFLECTION FOR THIS HOLY DAY What are you shedding at this time?
 What no longer serves you in your growth?
 Using the elements of fire or water, name and release what it is you are letting go.

 DWELL WITH THIS INTENTION:

 Do not fear change.
-Change is the mystery at the ore of evolution.
+Change is the mystery at the core of evolution.
 We consciously and willingly break open.
 We break open to love again and again.
 Moving through forms and layers and levels of loving break us open again and again even as we let go of love again and again.
-With each passing from of loving we learn to transcend smallness.
-We learn to cast off too small form of loving as we cast off old skins.
+With each passing form of loving we learn to transcend smallness.
+We learn to cast off a too small form as we cast off old skins.
 All that is lost is a form grown too small.